SitronX/UnityFingerCamera/Documentation.md

 - *FingerCameraZoomStep:* The intensity of the zoom effect when the user presses the +/- buttons in the window.

+**Note:** Starting from version 1.1, the properties *VerticalEdgeAnchor* and *HorizontalEdgeAnchor* also have the option of autoedge.
+When autoedge is selected, the edge is automatically set to the opposite side of the finger's position on the screen.

 ## Setting default finger window parameters

 If you need to change the default parameters from which the finger camera starts, you can change the values in the `FingerCameraSettings.cs` script.